 The analysis of beta could lead to the conclusion that the gas sector is considered more risky than electricity.
 Beta values can also differ between Transmission System Operators (TSOs) and Distribution System Operators (DSOs), yet the values are often identical.
-It may therefore be the case that there is no significant difference between the investment conditions for TSOs and DSOs, although this cannot be generalised.
+It may therefore be the case that there is no significant difference between the investment conditions for TSOs and DSOs.